dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2110: Marijuana as a gateway drug is a debated theory.
+### T2110: Marijuana use can lead to serious substance abuse.

 |Support|
 |---|